mrcoles/dynamodb-full-scan/README.md

 ## fullScanProm - single promise of all items for a full scan

 Return a Promise of all the Items from a scan in a single array.
 Set `maxDepth` to limit how many times it pages and/or `sleepWait` to add a delay between pagination calls (in milliseconds).
-You can also cast the results via the generic.

 Signature: